syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Events.md

 ---
 layout: post
-title: Events and Interactivity in Xamarin Numeric Entry control | Syncfusion<sup>®</sup>
+title: Events and Interactivity in Xamarin Numeric Entry control | Syncfusion®
-description: Learn here all about Events and Interactivity support in Syncfusion<sup>®</sup> Xamarin Numeric Entry (SfNumericTextBox) control and more.
+description: Learn here all about Events and Interactivity support in Syncfusion® Xamarin Numeric Entry (SfNumericTextBox) control and more.
 platform: Xamarin
 control: NumericTextBox
 documentation: ug